Execution

 Retail Productivity.

-Stores are busy, but output does not always follow.
+Stores are busy, but output doesn’t always follow that trend.

 Delivering Profitable Retail.

-Digital growth alone rarely sustains long term brand scale.
+Digital growth alone rarely sustains long-term scale for brands.

 Retail expansion strategies rarely fail because of ambition.